wp-media/wp-rocket-helpers/priority-elements/wp-rocket-disable-priority-elements/README.md

 # WP Rocket | Disable Priority Elements

-Disables the Priority Elements optimizations, which includes Automatic Lazy Rendering and Optimize Critical Images.
+Disables the Priority Elements optimizations, which includes Automatic Lazy Rendering, Optimize Critical Images and Preconnect to External Domains.

 **To reverse the changes,** simply deactivate the this helper plugin.